nitad54448/powder5/README.md

 # Powder Pattern Decomposition - Help (powder5)

 This document serves as a scientific and technical guide for the **powder5** web application, a tool for the analysis of powder X-ray diffraction (PXRD) data.
+This [program](https://nitad54448.github.io/powder5/powder5.html) can be launched directly in a browser.

 ## Help Topics